FAQs

 What is binge drinking?

-You’re binge drinking when you consume 4 to 5 drinks or more on a single occasion — at a party or restaurant, or at home on your couch.
+You’re binge drinking when you consume 4 to 5 drinks or more on a single occasion.
+A single occasion could be at a party or restaurant or at home on your couch.
 For a man, binge drinking is having five or more standard drinks on one occasion.
 For a woman, it’s four or more drinks on one occasion.
 Find out more about binge drinking here.

 What is heavy drinking?